MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-business-card.md

 # Business card model

-The prebuilt business card AI model allows you to extract contact information from business cards images.
-If the business card is detected in the image, information such as name, job title, address, email, company and phone numbers can be extracted.
+The business card prebuilt AI model allows you to extract information from business cards in images.
+If it detects a business card in the image, the component will extract information such as name, job title, address, email, company, and phone numbers.

 ## Licensing requirements
 AI Builder is licensed as an add-on to your Power Apps or Power Automate licenses.
 For information about license capacity, pricing, and restrictions, see [AI Builder licensing](administer-licensing.md).

 ## Role requirements
-Users need to be entitled to the Common Data Service user role to be able to consume the business card reader.
+Users need to have the Common Data Service user role to consume the business card reader.

 ## Use in Power Apps